abhiram-ar/golang-intro/README.md

   - we can easier represent `rune` using single quote `''`

 - strings are immutable in go - we cannot modify them once created

+#### structs
+- structs allows to define our own typed
+- structs allows us to define combine/mixed types
+- default value of a field is the  default value if its type
+- while setting the value of a struct,
+  - we can mention  the field and initialize the value
+  - or, use short hand and declare the values in order (in this case all fields values should to be initialized)
+  - or, directly assign the value using the `.` operator

+- when composing another struct we can exclude the name of the field, and only mention its struct type.
+This causes the fields in the nested struct to be same level as the nested struct

+**anoymous struct**
+- struct without a name
+- but we have to define and initialize the fields in  the same location
+- note: this type of struct is not reusable

+- struct also have the concept of methods
+- these are functions that are directly tied to the struct, and have access to struct itself

+#### interface
+- allows us to be more general about structs,
+- interface allows processing of multiple struct which has the same signature (common fields) as defined interface
+- this make our code more reusable